Here goes a very interesting tasting experience that I had last week.

 I handed the bill right back to her after I had signed it.
 She looked at the website URL that I had written on the bill and asked me what magazine that was from.
 I told her (again) that it wasn’t a magazine.
 It was a food and lifestyle blog.
 She tried to repeat it again since she hadn’t remembered how to pronounce it the first time I told her.
 She said it was cool and that she would have to check it out.
 She did sound genuine about that comment.

 Then, Daphne and I exited the restaurant.
-You can bet that we had a lot of things to exchange on the way to the bus stop…
+You can bet that we had a lot of things to talk about on the way to the bus stop…

 In my opinion, the exchange that happened at the end of the night was the bit that made everything even more awkward and tense.
 Why was I asked to sign the bill in that manner?
 Was it to purposely show us that we had “spent” a lot?
 Why was I again asked for a business card and for my details?